Pirates vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .372 with a home run, three walks and five RBI.
+- Arraez has picked up at least one hit in seven straight games.
+In his last 10 games he is batting .429 with a home run, three walks and five RBI.

 Arraez Recent Games